 Tubing Connectors: Buy enough barbed tubing connectors to attach all of your mainline tubing to 1/4” tubing.
-The connectors come in 90-degree elbows, T-connectors, and end caps for terminating the tubing.
+The connectors come in 90-degree elbows, T-connectors, end caps and plugs for terminating the tubing.
 You can also purchase couplings to connect two 1/2″ lines together (handy when you need to splice a section or do repairs).

 Tools: The only tools needed are shears or tubing cutter and a hole punch.
 You can purchase a manual hole punch for a few dollars or a more automatic gripping hole punch for anywhere from $10 to $15.